No Matter Our Culture or Heritage, All People are Drawn to the Mountaintop

 - Kīpahulu – forested area filled with rare Hawaiian Biosystems of many plants that are specific to Haleakalā.
 Only qualified people who are discovering how we can keep this area from extinction are allowed in this area.

-The park is home to rare, endemic and indigenous plants and animals AND back-country hikes.
+The park is home to rare, endemic, indigenous plants and animals AND back-country hikes.
 Lush jungle waterfalls with refreshing swimming holes and beautiful beaches abound!
 As well as a vast amount of fascinating ancient and modern Hawaiian history.

 Although the alpine wilderness area looks baron, there are many signs of life.
 The lower you go into the sub-alpine areas, the more unusual plants you will see.